Who We Are

 To support staff in being their best and whole selves, we:

-- are an equal opportunity employer.
+- Are an equal opportunity employer.

-- cover the cost of Health, Dental, and Vision benefits at 100% for an eligible employee, and 60% for a spouse, child, or registered domestic partner.
+- Cover the cost of Health, Dental, and Vision benefits at 100% for an eligible employee and 60% for a spouse, child, or registered domestic partner.

 Work/Life Integration Support

-- provide paid time off to vote.
+- Paid time off to vote.

-- are a dog-friendly office.
+- A dog-friendly office.

 We recognize the importance of professional development for staff, our organization, and the nonprofit sector as a whole.
 To support this, we provide:

-- training to complete the tasks and goals specific to the job.
+- Training to complete the tasks and goals specific to the job.

-- training to advance relevant professional skills.
+- Training to advance relevant professional skills.